GaragaKarthikeya/cmd-genie/README.md

-# 🤖 X - LLM Terminal Helper
+# �‍♂️ cmd-genie

-**AI-powered Linux command assistant that speaks your language**
+**Your magical Linux command assistant - make a wish, get the perfect command**

 Transform natural language into Linux commands instantly.
 No more googling, no more man pages - just ask and execute.